Flaque/quirk/README.md

 Quirk is a crossplatform, GPL-licensed, [Cognitive Behavioral Therapy (CBT)](https://en.wikipedia.org/wiki/Cognitive_behavioral_therapy) app built in React Native / Expo.

-Unlike many CBT apps, it's fairly unbiased in what you use it for; it doesn't ask about your mood or ask you to do depression-specific CBT exercises.
+Unlike many CBT apps, it's fairly unbiased in what you use it for; it doesn't ask about you to do depression-specific CBT exercises.
 That makes it fairly quick and discreet to use, especially in a public setting.